MarcusGastaldello/FRICOSIPY/docs/subsurface_model.md

 ## Dry Firn Densification

-Firn densification $()$ is the process by which snow transforms over time into glacial ice due to overburden pressure and thermal metamorphosis.
-This excludes the effects of subsurface liquid refreezing, which is accounted for in the
+Dry firn densification $(\frac{\delta \rho}{\delta t})$ is the process by which snow transforms over time into glacial ice due to overburden pressure and thermal metamorphosis.
+This excludes the effects of subsurface liquid refreezing, which is already accounted for in the [refreezing module](https://fricosipy.readthedocs.io/en/latest/subsurface_model/#percolation-refreezing).

 <hr style="height:1px; background-color:#8b8b8b; border:none;" />